3022: Plot

 Laine is abruptly awakened by the ship's alarm to find Valin floating away from Pangea untethered.
 Valin says he has accepted his fate but panics at the emptiness of space.
 Laine fails to rescue Valin.
 As Miller proposes they consume suicide pills, she sees a space shuttle float by.
 Laine boards the shuttle and recovers three unconscious, malnourished astronauts.
 Captain Diane Ures is the first to awaken.
 She explains her team comprises French astronauts, Vincent and Thomas.
 They, and two Americans, were training on the International Space Station when the explosion destroyed the station and forced them to head for Pangea, a three-month trip.
 The two American crew members died, which allowed them to survive on limited supplies.

 The presence of survivors renews the spirits of both crews, and they celebrate together.
 However, Miller calculates the addition of more crew members will deplete Pangea's life support systems within one month instead of three years.
 She insists on traveling back to Earth in the ISS shuttle until Diane admits she saw Earth explode violently while receiving a final transmission saying, "What have we done?
 Do not return.
 I repeat, do not return.
 Go to Europa."

 Vincent and Thomas express hostility towards the Pangea crew.
 Diane tells Laine her team discovered the lack of remaining life support, but she remains diplomatic.
 Vincent confesses to murdering his two American colleagues to ensure his own survival.
 He and Thomas stage a mutiny, kill Diane, then attack Laine and Miller.
 Laine is stabbed, and the two French astronauts escape.
 Miller chases Thomas into Station Two and incapacitates him when he hesitates.
 Vincent and Laine scuffle in Station One over the station controls.
-Vincent overpowers Laine and triggers the explosion, breaking Pangea into two halves.
+Vincent overpowers Laine and triggers an explosion, breaking Pangea into two halves.
 Laine opens the outer hatch, expelling Vincent into space.

 Miller, still trapped in Station Two, contacts Laine over the intercom.
 The explosion damaged the shuttle, leaving Laine unable to travel to Miller in time.
 As Miller drifts beyond communications range, Laine promises her that he will find her one day.
 In 2198, Laine lives alone, appearing disheveled and suffering from hallucinations yet scanning space tirelessly.
 He locates the missing station on Day 3022.
 In a log entry, he explains that he finally understands why Miller always reserved hope for her loved ones despite understanding the reality.
 With the shuttle now repaired, he boards Station Two unsure if Miller is still alive.
 He finds Miller slumped in a makeshift quarters, weakened but alive.